 Another powerful SID feature is the ADSR generator.
 There is one for each voice.

 The ADSR determines the envelope of a note, that is, the way volume changes while a note is being played.
-On an organ, when you press a key, you suddenly get full volume, and it stays full as long as you keep that key pressed.
+On an organ, when you press a key, you suddenly get full volume, and it stays full as long as you keep that key depressed.
 When you release that key, the sound just stops immediately, e.g. volume suddenly goes to zero.
-On a piano instead, even if you keep the key pressed, the sound fades to zero.
+On a piano instead, even if you keep the key depressed, the sound fades to zero.
 So a piano has a different envelope than an organ.
 As a consequence, these instruments require different ADSR settings.

 ADSR stands for Attack/Decay/Sustain/Release.
 Attack is the time required for a note to reach it’s full volume.
 Decay is the time required for the volume to fall to a particular level, which is set by the Sustain parameter.
-The Sustain volume level keeps itself constant as long as the key of the organ is pressed.
+The Sustain volume level keeps itself constant as long as the key of the organ is depressed.
 Finally, Release is the time required for a note to fade to zero.
 The Release phase starts when the key of the organ is released.

-There is a bit in each waveform register that determines if the key of the organ is pressed or not.
-When this bit is on, the key is pressed and the Attack/Decay/Sustain phases start.
+There is a bit in each waveform register that determines if the key of the organ is depressed or not.
+When this bit is on, the key is depressed and the Attack/Decay/Sustain phases start.
 When this bit goes to 0, the key is released and the Release phase starts and the note being played fades to zero.
 Of course, I was talking about an organ just to make an example, but the above explained behaviour is the same for any instrument being synthesized.

 To obtain complex waveforms, the SID also offers ring modulation and synchronization.
 Those are rather advanced features for a home computer sound chip and are useful to reproduce bells and buzzing sounds.
 Many more uses are possible too.